INTERVIEW-Pension transfer to state will go ahead -Polish finance minister

 LONDON, Nov 4 Poland's transfer of privately-run pensions to the state will go ahead early next year, despite a legal opinion that the move could be unconstitutional, finance minister Jacek Rostowski told Reuters on Monday.

+The pension transfer, due to take place in February 2014, is designed to cut the country's debt to GDP ratio.
 But the State Treasury Solicitor's Office said the move amounted to "classic expropriation".
-The government's legislation centre also said late on Monday that the reform may be partly unconstitutional.

-Market concern about the pension reform has been short-lived.
+Market concern about the measure was short-lived.
 Analysts now say the overhaul may even underpin the bond market thanks to lower debt supply and the overall lower public debt burden, although stocks may be affected, depending on how much cash remains in the funds for investment.

 If the reform is blocked or delayed on legal grounds, the immediate impact would be on next year's budget, which is built on the assumption that a large chunk of the assets in private pensions funds will come onto the state balance sheet.